Deploying Agents¶

 cat /etc/dnsmasq.conf

-# Test manually
+# Run a check-in manually

 5. Forward Network Traffic¶